 Tyrone Constitution, 16th Dec 1892.

-In 1913 the title for the Ecclesville Estate was submitted to the Land Commission (A comparison table of the acreages of the Balliboes/townlands can be seen in this link from 1840-1913), and described as follows at the time of the disposal to the tenantry :-
+(A comparison table of the acreages of the Balliboes/townlands can be seen in this link from 1840-1913), and described as follows at the time of the disposal to the tenantry :-

 The Ecclesville Estate in the County of Tyrone comprising